godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_cpp_example.rst

 Now when the project is compiled we'll see another property called speed.
 Changing its value will make the animation go faster or slower.

 For this example there is no obvious advantage of using a setter and getter.
-It is just more code to write.
-For a simple example as this there may be a good reason for a setter if you want to react on the variable being changed but in many cases just binding the variable will be enough.
+A good reason for a setter would be if you wanted to react on the variable being changed, but in many cases binding the variable is enough.

 Getters and setters become far more useful in more complex scenarios where you need to make additional choices based on the state of your object.